 From the arrival of the First Fleet, Australia has been inhabited by two main narratives.
 This article does not seek to trivialise the differences between the narratives of the over 1000 different Indigenous groups spread across Australia or the different backgrounds of the people on the First Fleet and all subsequent immigrant arrivals e.g. Greeks, Italians, Vietnamese, African etc. The two main narratives are have been grouped by the structure, indigenous and non-indigenous.

 From Federation, the doctrine of terra nullius sought to exclude the indigenous population from any narrative of Australia as a country by denying their existence.
 This was accompanied by large scale genocide of the indigenous population, a very dark period in Australia’s history.
 The indigenous voices were further quelled in the drafting of the Australian Constitution.
-They were consigned to the flora and fauna section of the Constitution and denied the right to suffrage.
-This state of affairs remained in most parts of the country until the late 1960s when full suffrage was granted via the 1967 a referendum.
+There is little reference to Aboriginal Australians in the Constitution at all, and none to their status as Australia's first nations.
+Until the 1967 Referendum, Indigenous Australians were not included in the population count for electoral purposes.
+Voting rights were extremely limited, with universal suffrage only being achieved in 1965 when Queensland amended its laws to bring the state in line with the Commonwealth and the other state governments.
 Concurrently with denial of the existence of the Indigenous people, there was a concerted effort to adopt the stealthier method of assimilation.
 Federal and State governments embarked on a mission of assimilation.
 During this, another dark period of Australian history, the State Governments forcefully took young Aboriginal children away from their families, placing them in institutions and with white families.
 The State and Church coordinated the ‘Christianisation’ of Indigenous people as a means of ‘civilising’ them, granting them moral justification for the forced assimilation.

 As stated above, the Aboriginal narrative has been actively suppressed in Australia’s history, first by silencing through terra nullius and genocide, then by drowning out their voices by assimilation.
 This has had the effect of preventing the synthesis of the two narratives, synthesis which is required to resolve tension according to Hegel.
 There is a tension in Australia and you can feel it everywhere you go.
 Indigenous people do not trust that the political powers structures have their best interests at heart.
 This mistrust has often manifested in a complex and volatile relationship with the law and consequently an over-representation of indigenous people in the criminal justice system.
 Aborigines have been routinely denied the ability to contribute to the narrative of Australia as a Nation-State, except on certain controlled terms.
 This may dissuade Indigenous Australians from buying into the myth of the Nation-State or participating in activities that advance its cause.
 Diversity of thought is essential for growth and enriches every group.
 Australia is missing out on ideas that have not only survived, but thrived here for millenia.